banne001/School-Scores-SQL/README.md

 # School-Scores-SQL
 Project for Database fundamentals.

+Objective:
-Object: re-organize a real life data.
+re-organize a real life data.
 Create questions that is able to be answered by writing an sql command

 Analysis